 An Architect Inspiration

-As an architect, Lee Calisti is asking himself where creativity and inspiration come from in his blog.
+As an architect, Lee Calisti is asking himself where creativity and Inspiration come from in his blog.
 He first describes a system that is very similar to the Gestalt theory about the human mind: a system that accumulates images and experiences that are used to solve new problems and face more challenges.
 It has an ever-growing border.
 I was very keen on this understanding of the minds in my early years as an architect.
-Now it seems that this theory is no longer part of my borders, being incorporated in my own Gestalt.
-What strikes me about this description of the way that humans are developed is that this model has its own purpose: to perform better, to help to solve problems.
+Now it seems that this theory is no longer part of my borders, being incorporated into my own Gestalt.
+What strikes me about this description of the way that humans are developed is that this model has its purpose: to perform better and to help solve problems.

-Most likely all people have a similar mechanism that makes them creative and inspired, even that some of them have proper exercises and some not.
-That is why I will reveal my own understanding of my own creativity and inspiration even that it might be not very important for all creativity and inspiration in the world.
+Most likely, all people have a similar mechanism that makes them creative and inspired, even though some of them have proper exercises and some do not.
+That is why I will reveal my understanding of my creativity and Inspiration, even though it might not be very important for all creativity and Inspiration in the world.

 The Mind Shape